The myth of the £3,000 gift

 Contact us

 As with many financial matters’, situations can be more complicated depending on individual circumstances.
-If you are looking for advice in relation to Inheritance Tax, please don't hesitate to get in touch with myself or your usual Johnston Carmichael adviser.
+If you are looking for advice in relation to Inheritance Tax, please don't hesitate to get in touch with a member of our Wealth team.

 Want to know more?